Suggestions for Current and Prospective Graduate Students

 graduate courses in the evening, esp. in the circuit design,

-computer engineering, and communications curriculum tracks.
+computer engineering, and communications academic tracks.

 We offer few if any graduate ECE courses in Summer.